 Now with space befitting the powerhouse it was becoming, the New York office continued making a name for the firm in the world’s financial capital.
 The New York Law Journal identified Goodwin as one of the rare firms making significant strides in growing its presence in New York, listing it among the city’s top 25 firms with headquarters based elsewhere, and Crain’s New York Business named the office one of the “Best Places to Work in NYC” in 2009, an honor repeated the following two years.

 These accolades, the impressive new office space and an expanding practice platform combined to attract an influx of lateral partners, bringing significant breadth and depth to an already impressive roster.
-Joining Goodwin after the office’s move to Manhattan’s West Side were business law attorneys Mike Maline, Steve Davis, Peter LaVigne, Mark Schonberger, Ilan Nissan, Paul Cicero, Chris Nugent and Brynn Peltz.
+Joining Goodwin after the office’s move to Manhattan’s West Side were business law attorneys Mike Maline, Steve Davis, Peter LaVigne, Mark Schonberger, Ilan Nissan, Chris Nugent and Brynn Peltz.
 Arriving on the litigation side were Mark Holland and Bill Harrington.

 A Top-Flight Practice